Aldehyde C12 (Dodecanal)

 Aldehyde C12 is a long-chain aliphatic aldehyde with a waxy, creamy floral profile and citrus-peel nuances.
 Used in aldehydic florals and powdery compositions, it imparts lift, softness, and a luminous soapy freshness.
 Its high impact at low dosage makes it ideal for jasmine, iris, and ylang-ylang accords in both modern and classic perfumery.

-🧴 Appearance — Colorless to pale yellow liquid with a waxy, fatty-floral odor
+🧴 Appearance: Colorless to pale yellow oily liquid

 Discovery and First Synthesis